 Hiking taken to a new level

 In the heart of the largest temperate rainforest in the world, Douglas firs, cedars, and other evergreens, along with alder and bigleaf maple, support a lush, diverse ecosystem.
-Rich duff — the needles, leaves, and cones that fall from trees and decay into rich humus on the forest floor — creates an indescribable, earthy smell and provides sustenance to a variety of wildlife.
+The needles, leaves, and cones that fall from trees and decay into rich humus on the forest floor become rich, earthy-scented duff, which provides sustenance to a variety of wildlife.
 Just under your feet, decay feeds regeneration.
 When you reach down and feel and smell this earth in search of mushrooms, you’re encountering the stuff of life itself.

 Where, when, and how to hunt mushrooms